jmagman/flutter-wiki/Issue-hygiene.md

 but please keep such comments to a minimum so as to avoid disrupting the engineers trying to fix the issue.
 Rather than discussing workarounds, provide a pointer to another forum (e.g. Stack Overflow) where workarounds and temporary solutions are more appropriate.
 Thanks.

+### Avoid posting screenshots of text

+If you want to show code, quote someone, or show a string of text that does not render properly with Flutter, please avoid sharing it via an image or screenshot.
+Text in images cannot be copied, and cannot be automatically translated via services like Google Translate.
+This makes it harder for team members who do not speak that language to participate in the issue.

+It is perfectly fine to share a screenshot of text rendering invalidly, but also include the actual string or character(s) that lead to it so that they can be copied and pasted into a test case.

+### Provide reduced test cases

+To debug a problem, we will need to be able to reproduce it.
+The best way to help us do that is to provide code, licensed according to [the BSD license used by Flutter](https://github.com/flutter/flutter/blob/master/LICENSE), that has been reduced as far as possible (such that removing anything further stops showing the bug).
+Attach such a file or files to the issue itself.

+For legal reasons, we cannot debug problems that require looking at proprietary code or, generally, code that is not publicly available.

 ## When will my bug be fixed?